A Survey on Efficient Vision-Language-Action Models: Introduction

+To surmount these challenges, the \textbf{Efficient VLA} paradigm has emerged, encompassing resource-conscious embodied models that optimize any efficiency dimension within the model-training-data lifecycle to rectify the suboptimal resource utilization and restricted inference speeds of foundational designs.
+As illustrated in~\cref{fig: roadmap towards Efficient VLAs}, these designs~\cite{kim2025fine, zhang2025mole, liu2024robomamba, shukor2025smolvla, pertsch2025fast, yang2025efficientvla} bridge the gap between heavyweight foundations and edge deployment, ensuring high-frequency control and robust performance across diverse robotic scenarios.

-In this survey, we are dedicated to efficient VLAs in the embodied AI domain, aiming to systematize the rapidly evolving field by presenting a detailed taxonomy.
-We define efficient VLAs as systems aiming for high performance while maintaining low overhead across the development and deployment lifecycle.
-As illustrated in~\cref{fig:TOC}, we organize existing approaches into a structured taxonomy comprising three core technical directions: (1) \textbf{Efficient Model Design} encompasses innovative strategies to optimize the architectural and inference efficiency of VLAs.
-This includes \textbf{Efficient Architectures}, which offers innovative structural optimizations alongside scalable frameworks, and \textbf{Model Compression}, which involves techniques to compress model parameters and refine token handling.
-(2) \textbf{Efficient Training} incorporates advanced approaches to lessen the computational and data burdens during the VLA training process.
-This includes \textbf{Efficient Pre-training}, which utilizes optimized data techniques and refined action representations, and \textbf{Efficient Post-training} that applies customized supervised fine-tuning and reinforced learning strategies.
-(3) \textbf{Efficient Data Collection} integrates cutting-edge methods to efficiently enhance data gathering and enrichment for VLA development, which employs interactive, simulated, reutilize-oriented, and self-driven techniques to acquire datasets in a more scalable and efficient way.
+The overarching goal of this survey is to provide a comprehensive view of the technological advances in efficient VLAs.
+As illustrated in~\cref{fig:TOC}, we organize the literature in a taxonomy comprising three main categories: (1) \textbf{Efficient Model Design}: encompassing innovative strategies to optimize the architectural and inference efficiency of VLAs.
+This includes \textit{Efficient Architectures}, which offers innovative structural optimizations alongside scalable frameworks, and \textit{Model Compression}, which involves techniques to compress model parameters and refine token handling.
+(2) \textbf{Efficient Training}: incorporating advanced approaches to reduce the computational and data burdens during VLAs training, containing \textit{Efficient Pre-training/Post-training}.
+The former improves efficiency through optimized data and action modeling, while the latter enhances adaptability and performance via customized learning strategies, \eg supervised fine-tuning and reinforcement learning.
+(3) \textbf{Efficient Data Collection}: focusing on cutting-edge methods to improve data collection and enrichment for VLAs development, using interactive, simulated, reusable, and self-driven strategies to make dataset acquisition more scalable and efficient.
+Through this exploration, we aim to provide a comprehensive understanding of the current state of efficient VLAs, thereby highlighting key challenges and advancements in embodied intelligence and robotic learning.